How to: Calibrating Your Flood Damage Restoration Moisture Meter

 How Frequently Should You Calibrate Your Restoration Moisture Meter?

-While it may seem tempting to calibrate your moisture meter(s) after each use, the fact is that’s unnecessary.
+While it may seem tempting to calibrate your moisture meter(s) after each use, it's unnecessary.

-A professional moisture meter – both pin-type and non-invasive (pinless) moisture meters – rarely requires calibration – perhaps once every few years.
+A professional moisture meter – both pin-type and non-invasive (pinless) – rarely requires calibration – perhaps once every few years.

 Why?

-The best professional moisture meters are sophisticated instruments made to last a long time and stand up to the rigors of use.
+The best professional moisture meters are sophisticated instruments made to last a long time and withstand the rigors of use.
 In other words, though designed to take sensitive measurements, a professional-grade moisture meter is made to last.

 However, if something does seem off with your moisture meter’s readings – for instance, its measurements of a known dry material indicate moisture presence – there’s no harm in calibrating the device.
-In fact, that’s an easy first step in troubleshooting potential malfunctions when it seems your moisture meter is not working as it should.
+That’s an easy first step in troubleshooting potential malfunctions when it seems your moisture meter is not working as it should.

 Pro Tip: For meters with removable sensors, we recommend replacing the sensor at least once a year.
 Meters used daily in harsh conditions should have removable sensors replaced at least every six months or even sooner.